PaulGrini/Hornslien/Supplements/README.md

 <b>Supplementary Data</b>

-SData 1.xlsx<br> List of targets for the RNA sequence capture imprinting study SData 2.xlsx<br> Read count from sequencing and map rates of all reads and informative reads SData 3.xlsx<br>
+SData 1.xlsx  List of targets for the RNA sequence capture imprinting study <br> SData 2.xlsx<br> Read count from sequencing and map rates of all reads and informative reads SData 3.xlsx<br>
 SData 4.xlsx<br>